Second presidency of Rafael Caldera: Defense

+Economy

 Economic crisis

 In the first year of his second presidency, Caldera was faced with a major financial crisis (Venezuelan banking crisis of 1994) that began with the failure of Banco Latino during the acting presidency of Ramón José Velásquez, continued with the failure of more than ten banks, and culminated with the loss of deposits.
 Money given by the government to the banks curtailed government spending in other areas, affecting thousands of people and creating a serious imbalance in the Venezuelan economy.

 The confidence and credibility of Venezuelans and foreigners at the financial institutions were affected seriously.
 More than seventy thousand medium and small companies went bankrupt, fundamentally due to the exchange rate regime imposed by the government, which made it difficult to obtain the currency to acquire intermediate goods.
 The prices of food, clothes and transport rose without control, impoverishing a greater number of Venezuelans.

 Caldera also had to handle a vertiginous inflationary spiral and a parallel reduction of the Forex reserves, employees generously for the support of the bolívar in front of the U.S. dollar.
 On 27 June, he announced the temporary suspension of some constitutional guarantees, fundamentally related to the private property and the free economic activity, to allow control of the exchange market, the banking system and prices by the State.
 The financial organizations bankrupted by the draining of deposits and those affected by speculative practices went to be adjusted by the State.
 In fact, the Central Bank of Venezuela announced the suspension of all its transaction in dollars.
 These economic measures were tolerated by the mass media and the international community, but not by the Venezuelan people.